In this article you'll learn how to print compliant package labels and barcode labels directly from the Green Bits Back Office.

 Labels printing incorrectly or missing information?
 Check out What To Do If Your Labels Are Missing Information.

 You can print a barcode label for any SKU in your inventory, regardless of product type or whether it is sold in units or by weight.

-The resulting label will include a barcode you can scan at the register, the SKU number, product name, your store name, and state-specific license information.
+The resulting label will include a barcode you can scan at the register, the SKU number, package ID or lot number, price, product name, your store name, and state-specific license information.